-"AFC Telford take on table toppers Mickleover on Tuesday"
+"Bucks take on table toppers Mickleover in crunch clash"

-The man in charge at the Don Amott Arena is former Burton Albion midfielder John McGrath.
-McGrath was named Mickleover manager in April 2016 when Sports were in the Northern Premier League, and it’s safe to say the switch to the Southern Premier League Central has been to Mickleover’s benefit.
-Sports regularly finished in mid-table prior to their switch, but having been transferred ahead of last season’s campaign, McGrath’s side only narrowly missed out on the playoffs as they finished one point outside the top five in 6th.
-And with Sports off to a flyer this season, they look like to be well and truly in the promotion picture again this season.
+The man in charge at the Don Amott Arena is former Burton Albion midfielder John McGrath who was appointed in April 2016.
+McGrath’s side only narrowly missed out on the playoffs last season, as they finished one point outside the top five in 6th.
+And despite their drop in form, Sports are obviously still well and truly in the promotion picture again this season.